seansovine/numerical_examples/cpp_matrix/README.md

 - Use the Matrix class to implement a simple numerical ODE solver.
 - Use the [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) for handling inheritance.
 - Use [expression templates](https://en.wikipedia.org/wiki/Expression_templates) for arithmetic operations.
-- Optimize the matrix multiplication implementation.
+- Optimize the matrix multiplication -- maybe use BLAS or LAPACK.

 And then, maybe: